New funding to improve access to the arts for families

-The grant of £150,000 will have a national impact across six regions with the launch of an Ambassador Network programme.
-As a result, six Ambassador posts have been created across Family Arts Campaign Networks in Bristol (with Children’s Scrapstore), Cumbria (with Kirkgate Arts), North-East England (with Seven Stories/Family Explorers), Sunderland (with Sunderland Empire Theatre), Derby (with Derby Quad) and Manchester (with Z-Arts).
+The grant of £150,000 will have a national impact across six regions.
+The Family Arts Campaign will use the funds to launch an Ambassador Network programme.
+As a result, six Ambassador posts have been created across the country, in Bristol (with Children’s Scrapstore), Cumbria (with Kirkgate Arts), North-East England (with Seven Stories/Family Explorers), Sunderland (with Sunderland Empire Theatre), Derby (with Derby Quad) and Manchester (with Z-Arts).

-Each Ambassador will support both arts and non-arts organisations to work with more families and more diverse families; encouraging greater participation in arts and culture activities.
-A particular area of focus are those families who rarely visit their local arts and culture venues.
+Each Ambassador will support both arts and non-arts organisations to work with more families and more diverse families.
+Their work will encourage greater participation in arts and culture activities.
+A particular area of focus is those families who rarely visit their local arts and culture venues.

 Anna Dever, Head of the Family Arts Campaign, said “When we talked to our nationwide member organisations, it became clear that they needed support to reach wider family audiences.
 We see a significant opportunity to create an increased impact in areas of low cultural engagement across England – our new Ambassador Network will do just that.
 We know that participating in arts and culture is not only essential for development and learning – it’s also fantastic for health and wellbeing.
 Families who learn, create and have fun together create stronger bonds.
 We hope this new initiative will mean families, from 1-year olds to 80-year olds can enjoy culture together.”